melsman/melsman.github.io/cv.md

 new compiler technology.
 The techniques developed in my Ph.D. thesis are used in the MLKit [2002c].

-As a part of my Ph.D. program, I have spent seven months (from January to August 1997) at Cornell University, New York, USA.
+As part of my Ph.D. program, I spent seven months (from January to August 1997) at Cornell University, New York, USA.
 Here, I worked with Assistant Professor Greg Morrisett and with people from Carnegie Mellon University on the development of a system for separate